schlotg/viage-shopping-list/README.md

 # Viage Shopping List Tutorial (In Progress)
 A Viage tutorial that demonstrates how to build a simple shopping list app from the ground up using the Viage framework and CLI.
-It assumes you are familiar with TypeScript and Modern DOM APIs.
+It assumes you are familiar with TypeScript and modern DOM APIs.

 ## What is Viage?
 Viage is a minimal web framework that is also fast and easy to use.
 You can find out more about it [here](https://github.com/schlotg/viage)